NastMz/SimpleMediator/README.md

 ﻿# SimpleMediator

-A simple and efficient implementation of the Mediator pattern for .NET 8 applications, inspired by MediatR but with a minimalist approach and high performance focus.
+A lightweight and efficient implementation of the Mediator pattern for .NET 8 applications.
+SimpleMediator provides a clean abstraction for handling commands, queries, and notifications while maintaining simplicity and performance.

-> **Note**: This library is designed for exploration and learning purposes.
-While fully functional and well-tested, it is not intended as a commercial solution.
+> **Note**: This library is designed as an educational implementation and is not intended as a commercial solution.

 ## Features

-- ✅ **Mediator Pattern**: Decoupling between components through a central mediator
-- ✅ **Request/Response**: Handle commands and queries with typed responses
+- **Request/Response Pattern**: Handle commands and queries with typed responses
-- ✅ **Notifications**: Event system for one-to-many communication
+- **Notifications**: Event-driven architecture with one-to-many communication
-- ✅ **Stream Requests**: Support for asynchronous data streams
+- **Stream Requests**: Support for asynchronous data streams using `IAsyncEnumerable`
-- ✅ **Dependency Injection**: Full integration with Microsoft.Extensions.DependencyInjection
+- **Dependency Injection**: Seamless integration with Microsoft.Extensions.DependencyInjection
-- ✅ **Auto Registration**: Automatic handler scanning in assemblies
+- **Auto Registration**: Automatic discovery and registration of handlers from assemblies
-- ✅ **Extensibility**: Support for custom behaviors
+- **Custom Behaviors**: Extensible pipeline for cross-cutting concerns
-- ✅ **.NET 8**: Built for .NET 8 with latest language features
+- **.NET 8 Native**: Built specifically for .NET 8 with modern C# features

 ## Installation

+Add the package reference to your project:

 ```bash
 dotnet add package Nast.SimpleMediator